How we are helping

 Australia’s changing aid program in Nepal reflects our areas of experience and expertise and focuses on activities through which we can make a real difference to those living in poverty.
 Focusing on education and economic opportunity builds on long standing programs and Government of Nepal development priorities.
 In order to increase efficiency we have narrowed our sectoral focus, resulting in a more targeted program.
 Thorough deliberations led to a decision for Australia to exit the health sector.
 Australia’s financial contribution to the health sector was small compared to other donors who were considered better placed to progress reforms in partnership with the Government of Nepal.
 We continue to provide support through global programs for NGO activities, volunteers and DFAT’s Direct Aid Program (DAP).

 In recognition of the devastation caused by the earthquakes, funding levels have remained stable for the Nepal program with support for early recovery that complements our existing investments in education and economic opportunity.
-However, bilateral funding for Australia Awards will centre on short courses for the coming two years.
+However, bilateral funding for Australia Awards will centre on short courses between 2015 and 2017.

 The current Aid Investment Plan (AIP) covers 2015-16.
 A longer term Aid Investment Plan will be developed in 2016-17 for future years.